-By combining the know-how and style of Henri Chapron’s coupés such as the LeDandy and Le Paris, infusing it with the talent of Jean Daninos (the Greek-French constructor of the Facel Vega) and adding a touch of “Pinin Farina”, in the context of bodywork harking to the 1960s, Christophe and Gérard’s goal was to achieve elegance and French style.
+By combining the know-how and style of Henri Chapron’s coupés such as the LeDandy and Le Paris, infusing it with the talent of Jean Daninos (the Greek-French constructor of the Facel Vega) and adding a touch of “Pinin Farina”, in the context of bodywork harking to the 1960s, Gérard’s goal was to achieve elegance and French style.
 The result, seen here in the accompanying photos, is a sleek 2 + 2 coupé based on a DS21, that took over 6,000 hours to create.

 For the DS Gand Palais, Gérard travelled to Christophe Bihr’s workshop near Le Mans, a few weeks at a time, to sculpt the prototype.
 It was a real sculpture work.
 Everything was done to the eye, without a plan, just like real sculpting from stone but from polyurethane foam.
 Once the shaping was finished, Gérard then left the body-building to Christophe and his team, composed of two coach-builders, Guillaume Dirard and Tony Boisard.